-So even if Lickd goes under, knock on wood, we’re knocking on wood, that that doesn’t happen, like you still have the rights to use that for life.
-So that’s pretty cool.
-So you’re covered for perpetuity.
+Even if Lickd goes under, knock on wood, we’re knocking on wood, that that doesn’t happen, like you still have the rights to use that for life.
+That’s pretty cool.
+You’re covered for perpetuity.

-So that’s pretty exciting.
-So the next one that I want to talk about is, let’s go back to the screen.
-So the next one that I want to talk about is Epidemic Sound.
+That’s pretty exciting.
+The next one that I want to talk about is, let’s go back to the screen.
+The next one that I want to talk about is Epidemic Sound.

 How do they work?
-So they are another music subscription service, and they give you lots of tracks that you can access as well.
+They are another music subscription service, and they give you lots of tracks that you can access as well.
 And they are subscription-based.
-So YouTube and Facebook are free.
+YouTube and Facebook are free.
 Lickd is a per song per video fee based on the views that you have.

 Epidemic Sound is they have a monthly subscription.
 I think you can pay monthly or yearly, and then you can kind of download the music and you’re covered for that time.
 I like Epidemic Sound because you get a lot of tracks.

 They’ve got quality music.
 The thing with Epidemic Sound, and I wanna go back on the camera.
-So with Epidemic Sound, it is a subscription.
+With Epidemic Sound, it is a subscription.

-So what happens with your protection if you don’t continue to have a subscription?
-So here’s how it works.
-So let’s just say you’ve got a subscription with them in February, right?
+What happens with your protection if you don’t continue to have a subscription?
+Here’s how it works.
+Let’s just say you’ve got a subscription with them in February, right?

 And then you’ve downloaded music for a YouTube video, Facebook video, whatever platform it is.
 They currently cover YouTube, Facebook, Instagram, Twitch, and podcast.
-So you’ve downloaded a music for use on YouTube.
+You’ve downloaded a music for use on YouTube.